-Entering the U.S. on a visitor visa or on the VWP to spend time with a U.S. citizen fiancé(e), to maintain a long-distance relationship with the U.S. citizen, or to get married to the U.S. citizen, is appropriate – as long as the intent is to return to your home country before the authorized stay ends.
+Entering the U.S. on a visitor visa or on the VWP to spend time with a U.S. citizen petitioner is a permissible activity.
+It is possible for a person to enter the U.S. in visitor status to maintain a long-distance relationship with a U.S. citizen fiancé(e), or to get married to the U.S. citizen – as long as the intent is to timely depart the U.S. before the authorized stay ends.

 Not all foreign nationals want to immigrate to the United States.
 Some are from developed countries or run successful businesses or hold lucrative professions in their home countries that they do not want to relinquish.